List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Light Hope

 Light Hope is a mystical entity of unknown origin and exists as a giant pillar of prismatic light.
 He possesses great mystical powers, the extent is unknown.
-He is keeper of "The Crystal Castle" and hides it's entrance from the rest of the world, primarily from "The Evil Horde".
+He is keeper of "The Crystal Castle" and hides it's entrance from the rest of the world, primarily from the Evil Horde.
 For within its depths houses the avatars known only as the "First Ones", the founders of Etheria.
 They are giant god-like figures of primordial flame, profoundly ancient and mystical.
 Lighthope also acts as an impromptu mentor and advisor to She-Ra in her battles against Hordak and the Horde.

-Light Hope in many ways is the Etherian version of the Sorceress.
+In the Masters of the Universe Classics toyline, Lord Hope gave up his form and was blessed with great power by the Overlords of Trolla.
+He arrived on Etheria where he became Light Hope, turned the planet into a garden of good, and built the Crystal Castle.
+He was the one who prophesized that the Sword of He would be wielded by the Twin Warriors of Destiny which led to the Sword of He being cloned by the Overlords of Trolla.
+The cloned Sword of He was infused with the Stone of Protection.

 In She-Ra and the Princesses of Power, Light Hope is a holographic projection developed by the First Ones' ancient technology, normally appearing in a female form while able to alter her appearance if needed.

 Light Hope is voiced by Lou Scheimer in the 1980s series and by Morla Gorrondona in the 2018 series.

 Loo-Kee

-Loo-Kee is a small Etherian creature who resembles a chipmunk.
-He belongs to a race of beings known as the Kon-Seals.
+Loo-Kee is Kon-Seal, a small Etherian creature who resembles a chipmunk.
 Loo-Kee follows She-Ra and the other members of The Great Rebellion, while hidden behind trees, bushes and other objects.
 At the end of almost every episode, Loo-Kee emerges and asks the viewer if they had seen where he had been hiding.
 He then reveals to the viewer where he had been hiding, and then relates the moral of the story.

 Other than this, the character makes only two "full" appearances throughout the entire series.
 In "Loo-Kee Lends a Hand", Light Hope reveals to Loo-Kee the true identities of Prince Adam and Adora as He-Man and She-Ra.
 The other episode is "Loo-Kee's Sweety".
 His father Paa-Pee is leader of the Kon-Seals.
 His girlfriend is Laa-See.
 The Kon-Seals are seen bringing fruit to prisoners of the Horde.

+In the Masters of the Universe Classics toyline, Loo-Kee is an Etherian Cherub Imp who comes from the deepest parts of the Whispering Woods.

 Loo-Kee also appears hiding in each issue of the DC Comics series He-Man: The Eternity War (2014–2016).

-Loo-Kee makes an appearance in the 2018 version as a poster briefly shown in Glimmer's bedroom during the first episode and a design on Razz's hand fan.
-During the Princess Ball, there is also a "blink-and-you'll-miss-it" shot where something heavily resembling Loo-Kee is hanging with the other party guests in the background.

 Loo-Kee is voiced by Erika Scheimer in the 1980s series.